 Mechanical engineering is a broad engineering discipline that incorporates skills and expertise in the areas of design, manufacturing, mechanics and thermal sciences that are essential to most sectors of industry.

-The educational objective of the undergraduate program in mechanical engineering is to prepare graduates so that they will build on the educational foundation gained through our program by establishing themselves in professional careers and/or pursuing a graduate degree within three years of graduation.
-In addition, within these three years, students should have begun to generate new knowledge and/or exercise leadership in their positions.
+Within the first three years after graduation, our alumni will have built on the educational foundation gained through our program by establishing themselves in professional careers and/or pursuing a graduate degree.
+In addition, within these three years, our alumni should have begun to generate new knowledge and/or exercise leadership in their positions.

 Each graduate of the mechanical engineering program is expected to: